 - Filling of your choice (ganache is traditional)

-1. In a food processor, grind the almond flour and powdered sugar to a very fine powder.
+- In a food processor, grind the almond flour and powdered sugar into a very fine powder.

-2. In a stand mixer with the paddle attachment, mix the powder with 159 grams of egg whites until you have a paste.
-Scrape down the sides and bottom of the bowl to be sure the dry ingredients are fully incorporated
+- In a stand mixer with the paddle attachment, mix the powder with 159 grams (about 3/4 cup) of egg whites until you have a paste.
+Scrape down the sides and bottom of the bowl to be sure the dry ingredients are fully incorporated.

-3. In a heavy-bottomed, deep saucepan, use a spatula to stir the sugar and water together over medium-high heat.
-Stir just until the sugar melts, but be sure not to stir again once the mixture boils or it may crystallize (if it does, start over again).
-Allow the sugar and water to boil until the mixture reaches 244 degrees Fahrenheit (or 118 degrees Celsius) on a digital candy thermometer.
-Remove from the heat and set aside.
+- In a heavy-bottomed, deep saucepan, use a spatula to stir sugar and water together over medium-high heat.
+Stir just until sugar melts, but be sure not to stir again once the mixture boils or it may crystallize (if it does, start over again).
+Allow sugar and water to boil until the mixture reaches 244°F (118°C) on a digital candy thermometer.
+Remove from heat and set aside.

-4. In a stand mixer fitted with the whisk attachment, whip the 126 grams of egg whites until they become voluminous and hold soft peaks.
-Then, with the mixer still running, slowly pour the cooked sugar mixture into the bowl, sticking close to the side of the bowl rather than near the center, until it’s all incorporated.
+- With the mixer still running, slowly pour the cooked sugar mixture into the bowl, sticking close to the side of the bowl, rather than near the center, until it’s all incorporated.
 Continue to mix until the outside of the bowl is no longer hot, but just feels warm to the touch.
-When you lift up the whisk, the meringue should hold soft peaks.
+When you lift the whisk, the meringue should hold soft peaks.

-5. With a spatula, fold half the meringue into the wet ingredients until incorporated.
+- With a spatula, fold half the meringue into the wet ingredients until incorporated.
 Scrape down the sides of the bowl, then fold in the other half of the meringue until incorporated.
-Check out the video for a demonstration of the macaronage technique.
+(Check out the video above for a demonstration of the macaronage technique.)
 Your mixture should be shiny, smooth, and start to relax a bit in the bowl.

-7. Preheat your oven to 350 degrees and arrange a rack in the middle.
-Bake one sheet of macarons at a time for 14 minutes each, rotating the pan halfway through each baking session.
+- Preheat your oven to 300°F and arrange a rack in the middle.
+Bake 1 sheet of macarons at a time for 14 minutes each, rotating the pan halfway through each baking session.
 You’ll know the macarons are done when they don’t move about on the parchment when you give them a nudge.